Fannxy/aby3/Net/README.md

 1. Install the ovs through the source code, following: https://docs.openvswitch.org/en/latest/intro/install/general/

-Note that the version currently being testes is v3.2.0
+!!!
+Note that the version currently being tests is v3.2.0!
+Then follow the commands in the previous doc to build from source till `make install`.

+2. Try to start `ovs` through the Starting recommendations in the previous doc.
+If you succeed, congratulations!

+You can use `mn --test pingall` to test whether you succeed or not!

-2. Using the following commands to maunally start the vswitch.
+4. If failed, we can also use the following commands to maunally start the vswitch (succeeded once, but I do not know why...)
+In this case, ask GPT for detailed help!

-    # 创建数据库目录
+    创建数据库目录
     mkdir -p /usr/local/etc/openvswitch
     mkdir -p /usr/local/var/run/openvswitch

-    # 初始化 OVS 数据库
+    初始化 OVS 数据库
     ovsdb-tool create /usr/local/etc/openvswitch/conf.db vswitchd/vswitch.ovsschema

-    # 启动 ovsdb-server
+    启动 ovsdb-server
     ovsdb-server /usr/local/etc/openvswitch/conf.db --remote=punix:/usr/local/var/run/openvswitch/db.sock --remote=db:Open_vSwitch,Open_vSwitch,manager_options --pidfile=/usr/local/var/run/openvswitch/ovsdb-server.pid --detach --log-file=/var/log/openvswitch/ovsdb-server.log

-    # 初始化 OVS 控制数据库（只需执行一次）
+    初始化 OVS 控制数据库（只需执行一次）
     ovs-vsctl --db=unix:/usr/local/var/run/openvswitch/db.sock --no-wait init

-    # 启动 ovs-vswitchd（使用 netdev 用户态 datapath）
+    启动 ovs-vswitchd（使用 netdev 用户态 datapath）
     ovs-vswitchd --pidfile --detach --log-file=/var/log/openvswitch/ovs-vswitchd.log --unixctl=/usr/local/var/run/openvswitch/vswitchd.sock

-3. In this case, using the following code to define the virtual switch.
+5. In this case, using the following code to define the virtual switch.

     ```
     s1 = net.addSwitch('s1', datapath='user', cls=OVSSwitch)